pradeep3sep/interviewquestion/README JavaScript.md

 > ### Keep in mind the usage of Promise.all

-> ### keep in mind that delte a[1] deleltes the value in the array and make it empty, but the length of the array do not changes
+> ### keep in mind that delete a[1] deletes the value in the array and make it empty, but the length of the array do not changes

 > ### console value
 ```js